facebook/flow/docs/01-declarations.md

 The implementation details of `foo()`, for example, does does not need to be known by Flow: just the types it exposes is enough.

+> NOTE
+>
-The interfaces can be declared in any file you choose, as long as they are in a directory outside the paths monitored by `.flowconfig`.
+> The interfaces can be declared in any file you choose, as long as they are in a directory outside the paths monitored by `.flowconfig`.

 To use code in declared files, tell the Flow server about it.
 Assume the code above is defined in `/lib/flow/`